 "He was a well-liked and respected young man," Cisneros said.
 "We're saddened by such a huge loss."

-Fant was quiet and a "deep thinker" who would often stay after school
+Fant was quiet and a "deep thinker" who would often stay after school and have long conversations with his instructors about world events and how to achieve peace, Cisneros said.

 After watching the movie "White Light Black Rain" about the World War II atomic bombs dropped in Japan, Fant was moved by the events and often spoke of a need for hope and peace, Cisneros said.